gojekfarm/ziggurat/README.md

 How do I write my own middleware?

-Middlewares are just normal functions of type `zig.Middleware`
+Middlewares are just normal functions of type `zig.MiddlewareFunc`

 Example middleware